jayluan/jANN/README.md

 jANN is a artificial neural network library built mainly for didactic purposes.
 It's heavily commented to make all the functions as clear as possible.
 Code is adapted from David Miller's C++ neural network tutorial into Python.
+His tutorial can be found [here](http://www.millermattson.com/dave/?p=54)

 My main purpose was to better understand ANNs by implementing my own, but I am hoping that this code will help others out there.
 The code is licensed under LGPL v3.